InnovationLine/BioImageSuiteLite/UserGuide.md

 * **Parameter Tuning:** Event detection is highly dependent on parameters.
 You will likely need to experiment with different threshold values, DoG sigmas/prominence, and Scisson penalties to get meaningful results for  *your specific data* .
 Analyze a small, representative dataset first to optimize parameters.
 * **Start Simple:** Try one detection method at a time to understand its behavior before enabling all of them.
 * **ROI Quality:** Draw ROIs carefully to accurately delineate your cells.
 The area of the ROI directly affects the normalized event rate.

-This step-by-step guide should help a user navigate the GUI and perform the intended analysis.
-As you develop, ensure the GUI provides clear feedback at each stage!